Toadstool-Stipe/toadstool/sass/readme.md

 Elemental files include `typography`, `forms`, `buttons`, `design`.
 The Sass necessary for the site's design are to be edited directly in these files.

 Collective manifest files include `ui_patterns`, `modules` and `layouts`.
 No Sass is ever to be written in these files.
-They are only to `@import` the various collection of individual UI Patterns and Modules of course.
+They are only to `@import` the various UI Patterns, Modules and Layouts.

 ##Typography
 Setting basic typography is a pretty simple task, so this is why I set out to make this a consistent pattern so I never have to do this again.
 Toadstool's typography pulls a lot of CSS rules from the Stipe gem.
 These rules are represented in your local Toadstool style guide, but the rules are commented out.